iterative/dvc.org/content/docs/start/experiments.md

 ## ⚙️ Initializing a project with DVC experiments

 If you already have a DVC project, that's great.
 You can start to use `dvc exp` commands right away to run experiments in your project.
-(See the [user's guide] for detailed information.)
+(See the [User Guide] for detailed information.)
 Here, we briefly discuss how to structure an ML project with DVC experiments using `dvc exp init`.

-[user's guide]: /doc/user-guide/experiment-management/
+[user guide]: /doc/user-guide/experiment-management/experiments-overview

 A typical machine learning project has data, a set of scripts that train a model, a bunch of hyperparameters that tune training and models, and outputs